adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 ---
-title: "Setup a HA Kubernetes cluster Part II - Cluster initialization with Terraform and K3s"
+title: "A beautiful GitOps day I - Cluster initialization with Terraform and K3s"
 date: 2023-10-02
 description: "Follow this opinionated guide as starter-kit for your own Kubernetes platform..."
 tags: ["kubernetes", "terraform", "hetzner", "k3s", "gitops"]